How to Add a User to Kubernetes?

 Service account token

-This is the default authentication method that uses signed tokens to validate requests.
+This is the authentication method enabled by default, which uses signed tokens to validate requests.
 Let's create the necessary resources:

 1apiVersion: v1